Jacksonville Beach, Florida: Jacksonville Beach

-The amusement park phase of Jacksonville Beach began in 1905 with The Pavilion which was later expanded and called Little Coney Island.
-It was a popular tourist attraction that had such entertainment as a dance floor, swim room, bowling alley, and roller skate rinks.
-An issue with contracting, and constant weathering of its wooden structure aged Little Coney Island, causing it to be torn down in 1925.
+The amusement park phase of Jacksonville Beach began in 1905 with the Pavilion, which was later expanded and called Little Coney Island.
+It was a popular tourist attraction with a dance floor, swim room, bowling alley, and roller skate rinks.
+An issue with contracting, and constant weathering of its wooden structure, aged Little Coney Island, causing it to be torn down in 1925.

 On June 15, 1925, the name Pablo Beach was changed to Jacksonville Beach.

-The Shad's Pier was created in 1922 by Charles Shad and with help by Martin Williams.
-Around the same time W. H. Adams, Sr. created the Ocean View Pavilion amusement park on the former site of the Murray Hall Hotel.
+The Shad's Pier was created in 1922 by Charles Shad, with help by Martin Williams.

+Around the same time, W. H. Adams Sr. created the Ocean View Pavilion amusement park on the former site of the Murray Hall Hotel.
 Adams wanted to create a larger roller coaster than the one at Little Coney Island.
 His vision resulted in a 93-feet high coaster.
-The location of the coaster by the beach made it vulnerable to damage and was eventually deemed unsafe.
-The coaster was then deconstructed to a smaller coaster.
-The deconstruction of the larger coaster hurt business at the amusement park.
-By 1949 the Ocean View Pavilion was in decline and then a fire destroyed it a few years later.
+The location of the coaster by the beach made it vulnerable to damage, and it was eventually deemed unsafe.
+It was deconstructed to a smaller coaster, which hurt business at the amusement park.
+By 1949, the Ocean View Pavilion was in decline, and a fire destroyed it a few years later.

 The only amusement park in Jacksonville Beach today is Adventure Landing.
 The boardwalk declined in the 1950s due to the crackdown on gambling and games of chance.
 Driving on the beach was prohibited in 1979.

-Pablo Beach made aviation history on February 24, 1921, Lt.
+Pablo Beach made aviation history on February 24, 1921.
+Lt.
 William DeVoe Coney, in a transcontinental flight from San Diego, California, landed at Pablo Beach, having made the flight in 22 hours and 17 minutes, beating the old record, set two years earlier, by 3 hours and 32 minutes.
 Coney's record was soon eclipsed on September 5, 1922, by Jimmy Doolittle piloting a De Havilland DH-4 biplane from Pablo Beach to San Diego in an elapsed time of 21 hours and 19 minutes.

-In 1968 most residents of Duval County voted to approve consolidation between the county and the City of Jacksonville.
-Jacksonville Beach, together with Atlantic Beach, Neptune Beach, and the Westside community of Baldwin voted to retain their own municipal governments.
-As such they are not part of the City of Jacksonville, but receive county-level services from Jacksonville, and vote for Jacksonville's mayor and City Council.
+In 1968, most residents of Duval County voted to approve consolidation between the county and the City of Jacksonville.
+Jacksonville Beach, together with Atlantic Beach, Neptune Beach, and the Westside community of Baldwin, voted to retain their own municipal governments.
+As such, they are not part of the City of Jacksonville, but receive county-level services from Jacksonville, and vote for Jacksonville's mayor and city council.

 Judy Van Zant, widow of lead singer of Lynyrd Skynyrd Ronnie Van Zant, and her daughter Melody opened the Freebird Cafe in 1999.
-Freebird Live, as it later became, was a popular music venue that became a staple for Jacksonville Beach for 16 years until its closure in 2016.
-In September 1999 Hurricane Floyd destroyed the Jacksonville Beach Pier.
+Freebird Live, as it later became known, was a popular music venue that was a staple for Jacksonville Beach for 16 years until its closure in 2016.

+In September 1999, Hurricane Floyd destroyed the Jacksonville Beach Pier.
 Five years later the pier was rebuilt.

-In October 2016 Hurricane Matthew forced a mandatory evacuation for Jacksonville Beach.
-Hurricane Matthew came 40 miles off the coast of Jacksonville Beach causing major flooding.
-The Jacksonville Beach Pier was partially destroyed by Hurricane Matthew.
+In October 2016, Hurricane Matthew forced a mandatory evacuation of Jacksonville Beach.
+The hurricane came 40 miles off the coast of Jacksonville Beach, causing major flooding.
+The Jacksonville Beach Pier was partially destroyed.